simondoesstuff/lazy_buff_pantry/README.md

 # Lazy Buff Pantry 💪

-Web scraping agent to automatically make weekly appointments at the buff pantry.
+An agent to automatically make weekly appointments at the buff pantry.
+Runs purely at the network level -- no browser.

 # Setup

 Designed for MacOS; platform agnostic besides notifications.

+1. To get the dependencies (uv),
+   `direnv allow` if you have `direnv` installed.
-1. To get the dependencies, use `poetry install` or `nix develop` if you have `nix` installed. or `direnv allow` if you have `direnv` installed.
+   or `nix develop` if you have only `nix` installed.

 ## config.json